ECU Health and the Brody School of Medicine

 The work to fully integrate Vidant and BSOM clinical operations has been more than 40 years in the making.
 This work will continue in the weeks, months and years ahead.
 Leaders from both organizations will work with faculty, staff, patients and other stakeholders to elevate these two community-focused organizations under one brand – ECU Health – in a way that combines the strengths of both organizations with the goal of providing the most effective, high-quality and efficient care for patients and our communities throughout the region.

-What is Dr. Waldrum’s role at Brody?
+What is Dr. Waldrum’s role at the medical school?

 Is ECU planning to build a new medical school?